 Who can participate?

-- Contest is open to any Canadian Christian writers between the ages of 25-99 who affirm the Apostle’s Creed.
+- Contest open to any Unpublished Canadian Christian writers who affirm the Apostle’s Creed.

-- Unpublished Writer Definition: For the purpose of this contest the entrant will not have been previously published in the category they have chosen.
-If entering in the short piece category the entrant cannot have written more than three paid published articles/short stories.
-If entering in the First 3 Chapters category then the entrant can not have been published in either novella or full length novel format.This includes print or online formats.
+- Unpublished Writer Definition: For the purpose of this contest the entrant will not have been previously published and/or paid for in the category they have chosen.
+If entering in the First 3 Chapters category then the entrant can not have been published in either novella or full-length novel format (Print or Online).

-- Previous Fresh Ink or In The Beginning winners (or runners up) are not eligible to re-enter
+- Not Eligible to Previous Fresh Ink or In The Beginning Winners or Runners-Up

 - All judges will look for an underlying expression of the writer’s Christian worldview informing and influencing the writing, however, the entry does not have to be strictly for the Christian market.
 The entry should not contain undue profanity, graphic sex, or other objectionable material, and must otherwise conform to generally accepted standards of the CBA (Christian Book Association) as determined by The Word Guild.
 Judges may request submissions not meeting this requirement be disqualified.